-When you try to install Windows 10 using a bootable media; you may run into issues where the system will not recognize the new media or will return errors such as Installation failed due to GUID Partition Table
+When you attempt to install Windows 10 using bootable media, you may encounter issues where the system does not recognize the new media or returns errors such as ‘Installation failed due to GUID Partition Table.’

-Using Microsoft Media Creation Tool
+Using the Microsoft Media Creation Tool.

-3. Check Create a bootable disk and ensure that the ISO Image is selected from the drop down, use the small drive icon to locate and choose the image.
+- Check ‘Create a bootable disk’ and ensure that the ‘ISO Image’ is selected from the drop-down menu.
+Use the small drive icon to locate and choose the image.

 - Next, choose “Start” and wait for Rufus to properly load the ISO onto your USB flash drive.